 What kind of filter is going to be the best for my pond?

 This is a question that will have to be answered a little bit more extensively as this largely depends on what type of pond you have or planning to have.
 The question you have to ask yourself is: “Do I plan on stocking my pond with ornamental plants or ornamental plants with fish”?
 The following should give you a better understanding of the different types and functions of filtration products available: Pump Filters – If your pond solely contains ornamental plants or if you are looking for a pre-filter for your pump, then the mechanical filter is what you most likely will need.
 Its primary function is to separate large particles and debris while also protecting the pump.
 Pressurized Filters – If you are going to incorporate fish into your pond and want to provide a safe healthy environment, then a biological filter is one of the best options you can use.
 These filters allow beneficial bacteria to gather and colonize which in turn help convert toxic nitrites into helpful nitrates.
 Plants then use these nitrates.
 Biological filters typically clean the water using mechanical filtration as well as removing toxins from the water.
 They are very popular as being the sole filtration source because they serve both purposes.

-Are TotalPond water treatments safe (once in the water), for animals to drink from?
+Are TotalPond water treatments safe for domestic animals?
+My dog/cat likes to drink from the pond.

 Which of your units has automatic shut off with low water levels?

-All of our auto shut off pumps will have the letters AS in the model number.
+All of our auto shut off pumps will have the letters AS or ASL in the model number.
 Example: MD11400ASL.